daimh/sge/README.md

 ```
 please make sure there is no SGE process running with 'ps -ef |grep sge' and directory '/opt/sge/default' is removed if you want to run the commands above again

-- as a regular account
+- step 2, as a regular account
 ```
 $ . /opt/sge/default/common/settings.sh
 $ echo hostname | qsub -cwd